-Here are three tips for your retirement planning for 2021:
+Here are three tips for your retirement planning:

 Before going into voluntary pensions, we must discuss the employer-based ones.
 Employer-based pensions are reasonably common for people to have aside from state pensions for those who are working.
 Employer pensions cover not only retirement savings but also covers healthcare.
 The benefit of employment pensions supports both the employer and the employee as the employer receives tax breaks, and the employee enjoys financial security.

 Every country in the world has its variants of employment pensions, and in some, it is mandatory to offer retirement plans for their employees.
 The USA provides 401(k), while the UK has a Workplace pension.
 Estonia offers employment pensions under its Pillar II.
 However, the contribution made to employee pensions is meagre and will not be enough to rely on.
 Additionally, to be able to qualify for one, employers must fulfil some criteria.
 These criteria are subjective to each country.
 And it also depends if you can keep your job.
 Hence, it is better if you also opt for a voluntary pension scheme for early retirement.
 They are often called retirement funds.
 The benefit of a voluntary pension scheme includes tax breaks.

 Moreover, some countries invest the money in funds that ensure more robust retirement security.
 Again, each country has its versions of a voluntary pension scheme.
 For, e.g. in the UK, you can take early retirement at 62 with their Lifetime ISA.
 In Estonia, Pillar III offers people to save extra for retirement with tax breaks and allows them to withdraw five years before retirement.
 There are also private companies that offer voluntary pensions to support their retirement.
 People have to search for the best retirement planning services near them.